-Despite living in a bird filled garden it hasn’t been easy for Editor Des to become a successful birdwatcher.
+Despite living in a bird filled garden it hasn’t been easy for my associate Editor Des to become a successful birdwatcher.
 He is enthusiastic enough, but lacks the patience required.
 You cannot just nod off!

 It all began with our visiting kookaburras, Toffee and Taffy.
 To be honest though, it was initially more them watching him!
 Anyway, it piqued his interest.

 He formed a close friendship with Taffy in the end.
 So sweet to see.

 Little Milly (Des’s girlfriend) was slightly hesitant when Toffee was introduced to her….but I can understand that.
 A kookaburra is a BIG bird.
 Editor Des thoroughly enjoyed his role as protector.

 These days Des realizes that the best place to watch tiny birds is at the baths on a sunny day;

 Or on a sunny rock in Memorial Park.

 He bought an identification book with his birthday money.